Achievable logoAchievable logo

 Any security issued by any person organized and operated not for private profit but exclusively for religious, educational, benevolent, charitable, fraternal, social, athletic, or reformatory purposes, or as a chamber of commerce or trade or professional association

-Securities issued by non-profits of many forms, including those issued by churches, universities, and charities, are considered exempt from registration.
-However, the USA provides the state administrator with the ability to remove the exemption should they suspect fraud or any other “sketchy” situation.
-This is for good reason; the North American Securities Administrators Association (NASAA) has witnessed numerous instances of affinity fraud over the years.
+However, the USA allows the state administrator to remove this exemption if fraud or other suspicious activity is suspected.
+This matters because the North American Securities Administrators Association (NASAA) has documented numerous instances of affinity fraud over the years.

 Definitions